 Looking back in history, people died because they wanted to practice Islam openly.
 They had a choice to live on for renouncing their deen (faith), but they knew that the right things to do in this world are those that please our Creator and not others.

 Thinking of all this made me realize how fortunate I am being able to practice Islam openly.
-I turned to hijab and being so young many people turned their eyes on me.
+I had come accross many Quran hijab Quotes, hadiths and many other quotes, so I turned to hijab and being so young many people turned their eyes on me.
 Mostly criticizing me and remarking that I was going through some phase.
 To be honest even my parents were surprised.

 The people who had the hardest time accepting my decision, were most members of my family.
 For them having a scarf around your neck or partially upon your head is sufficient.
 There were things said about me which did hurt, but all I can do is thank the Almighty Allah for giving me the strength to remain strong at such a young age.